lidofinance/lido-dao/CONTRIBUTING.md

 interaction between different contracts and their behavior in real-world scenarios.
 The naming convention for integration tests follows the `*.integration.ts` postfix, for example, `myScenario.integration.ts`.

+> [!IMPORTANT]
-To run integration tests, ensure you have a `.env` file in the root of the project.
-You can use the `.env.example` file as a template.
+> To run integration tests, ensure you have a `.env` file in the root of the project.
+You can use the `.env.example`
+> file as a template.

 #### Fuzzing and Invariant Tests